Nabil-Nader/springJWT/README.md

   Done with encrypt data so now one can understant it unless he/she have the key to decrypt

-# There 2 Controller API
+There are 2 Controller API

 # The first one for user to do CRUD  and get encrypted data